radmacd/cv/README.md

 * Infrastructure as Code and network automation
 * Music of all kinds

-## 🧰 Skills

-* 20 years experience designing, managing and maintaining Cisco centric networks
-* Strong knowledge and experience with F5 BigIP ADC
-* Extensive experience with campus and data centre routing and switching technologies
-* Experience with IGP and EGP routing protocols like OSPF, EIGRP and BGP
-* Holistic technical knowledge and experience in multiple IT domains

 ## 🎓 Education

 * **Bachelor of Science, Computer Science** - _University of Regina_